andrew-pakula/eventsauce-generate-migration/README.md

 ### Table name suffix

-Changing the default table suffixes is as follows
+Change the default table suffixes is as follows

 ```php